idia640/presentations/week03/PITCHME.md

 # HCI Research Methods (2)
-## 12 September 2017
+## 12 February 2019

 ---

 ## Last week: Experimentation
 ### (Or...
 "Crash course on how to read a science paper")

 Note:

 As a reminder, you may find the need to refer to scientific research when you are making UX design recommendations.
-Review papers to which you refer, and remain skeptical.
+And remain skeptical.

 ---

 ## Review

 <img width="100%" height="100%" src="images/research-overview.png">